 At icourts, the welfare of our team, clients and the wider community is our main concern.
-For that reason, from today we are working remotely, as a ‘distributed team’, operating and functioning as normal, just from different locations.
+For that reason, since the coronavirus crisis began, we have been working remotely, as a ‘distributed team’, operating and functioning as normal, just from different locations.

 It is otherwise business as usual for icourts.
 Our technology & systems mean we have the capability to deliver the majority of our services remotely.
 We will maintain the ability to service any in-person requirements for data collection, work delivery or meetings.
 Our consultants are available to speak with you instead of having in-person client meetings.

 We are taking this step as a precautionary measure to ensure that we look after our people and our clients.
 We also have in mind the benefits to the broader community.
 In all of the circumstances, we believe this is the right thing to do at this point.

 We will continue to monitor and review how we’re responding and delivering services to our clients.
 During these unprecedented times, we are guided by two priorities: ensuring safety and health while minimizing disruption to our clients.

 Below are some of our tips for effective distributed working:

 1) Keep the team connected and in sync

 - Start the day with a quick video conferencing call.

 - Share a quick ‘wrap up’ at the end of the day.